 Yes!
 Botox is an effective treatment for bruxism that works by freezing the muscles responsible for the tension along the jaw.
 This freezing of the masseter muscle along the jaw prevents the tension in the facial muscles that is responsible for the pain and damage caused by bruxism.
 The effects of Botox treatment can last up to three months but the treatment can be repeated for continued relief from aches, pain, and damage along the jaw and teeth.

-Yes!
+Yes and yes!
 A part of the condition of bruxism is involuntary, repeated clenching of the jaw.
 When Botox is injected into the masseter muscles, it causes the muscles to essentially become relaxed.
-The botulinum toxic blocks the neurotransmitters that are responsible for telling the muscle when to clench.
+The botulinum toxin blocks the neurotransmitters that are responsible for telling the muscle when to clench.
 As a result, the involuntary, chronic clenching of the jaw is reduced, which abates the symptoms like lockjaw, TMD, tension headaches, earaches, and weakening of the enamel.

 Can Botox help with teeth grinding?